-Individual health care planning
+Individual health support planning

 All students are entitled to participate in education regardless of their health support needs.
 While a student's health support rests primarily with the parent, school staff have a duty to keep students safe while they are at school or are involved in school activities.